unpackme picoCTF 2022 Solution

 Description

 A UPX-packed ELF binary hides its real code behind runtime decompression.
-Unpack it with upx -d, then analyze the unpacked binary in Ghidra to find a hardcoded password comparison.
+Unpack it with upx -d, then analyze the unpacked binary in Ghidra to find a hardcoded integer comparison.

 Download the binary and make it executable.